Shafqat M. is a professional content writer who has helmed digital marketing projects for the last 5 years.

 When did social media start?

-Launch of social networking platform Bolt in 1996 marked the beginning of social media.
+The launch of the social networking platform Bolt in 1996 marked the beginning of social media.
 Six Degrees that came into being in 1997 had features where users could add friends and create profiles.
 Other social networking sites that were launched include:

 - AOL Instant Messenger,